- Keeping environmental protection at the top of the brexit agenda

 Caroline Lucas, MP

-Investment in renewable energy sources will create 1 million new green-collar jobs, set us on a path to break the fossil-fuel addiction of the past and begin to bring our carbon crisis under control.
+Investment in renewable energy sources could set us on a path to break the fossil-fuel addiction of the past and begin to bring our carbon crisis under control.

 We have to get much smarter about energy efficiency - right now we are pouring millions of pounds down the drain both at home and in industry.
 With sensible investments in efficiency we can bring this waste under control.